 In addition to the protection afforded by patents, we rely on trade secret protection and confidentiality agreements to protect proprietary know-how that is not patentable or that we elect not to patent, processes for which patents are difficult to enforce and any other elements of our development processes that involve proprietary know-how or information that is not covered by patents.
 However, trade secrets can be difficult to protect.
-We seek to protect our proprietary processes, in part, by entering into confidentiality agreements with our employees, consultants, and outside scientific advisors, contractors, or outside scientifics and intentionally or inadvertently disclose our trade secret information to competitors.
+We seek to protect our proprietary processes, in part, by entering into confidentiality agreements with our employees, consultants, and outside scientific advisors, contractors and collaborators.
+Although we use reasonable efforts to protect our trade secrets can outside scientific advisors might intentionally or inadvertently disclose our trade secret information to competitors.
 In addition, competitors may otherwise gain access to our trade secrets or independently develop substantially equivalent information and techniques.